armandofox/armandofox.github.io/_pages/music-theater.md

 **Coming in August 2023:** _Sondheim On Sondheim_ at [Contra Costa Civic Theatre](https://ccct.org)

+**Coming in October 2023:** _Cantos de Mi Tierra: Cabaret Latino_ at Martuni's

 See below for shows I've worked on recently.

 # Ways I support local theater

 I go to the theater a lot.
-[Here's a list]({% link _pages/music-theater/theaters.md %}) of theaters I frequent and/or subscribe to.
+[Here's a list]({% link _pages/music-theater/theaters.md %}) of theaters in the Bay Area I frequent and/or subscribe to.

 <img class="embed-left" align="right" src="https://images-na.ssl-images-amazon.com/images/I/512Xr2Mb7dL._SX331_BO1,204,203,200_.jpg">